Rhett Lewis

 Rhett Lewis Kleinschmidt (born March 23, 1983) is an American sports reporter and previously the host of NFL Network's weekday morning show NFL AM.

 Early years

-Lewis was born and raised in Metairie, Louisiana, the son of Marlene and NFL athletic trainer Dean Kleinschmidt.
-He attended Indiana University, where he played football and majored in sports broadcasting.
-In his middle school years, he was diagnosed with a severe case of Osgood-Schlatter Disease.
+Lewis was born and raised in Metairie, Louisiana, the son of Marlene and NFL athletic trainer Dean Kleinschmidt, and attended St. Martin's Episcopal School.
+He then attended Indiana University, where he played football and majored in sports broadcasting.
+In his middle school years, he was diagnosed with a severe case of Osgood–Schlatter disease.

 Accomplishments

-In 2017, he founded The Sam Dozier Champions Cup in honor of former St. Martin's Episcopal School Coach Sam "The Bull" Dozier.
+In 2017, Lewis founded The Sam Dozier Champions Cup in honor of former St. Martin's Episcopal School Coach Sam "The Bull" Dozier.

 Career

-In May 2009, he joined WHDH Boston as a sports reporter after serving as a sports director for KLBK in Texas for two years.
+In May 2009, Lewis joined WHDH Boston as a sports reporter after serving as a sports director for KLBK in Texas for two years.
 In July 2014, he joined NFL Network as a host of "NFL AM."

 In May 2022, Lewis was named the new radio analyst for Indiana, replacing the retiring Buck Suhr.